aelphias/ft_printf/docs/README.md

 # ft_printf
 ft_printf project, school 42 , write printf analog in accordance with norm of school in c language have fun during the process!

+A format specifier follows this prototype:
+[see compatibility note below]
+%[flags][width][.precision][length]specifier

 Conversion Character	Displays
 %%	The percent character, %